•11 months ago

 To start, let's create a SwiftUI project in Xcode.

-And make sure to select 'SwiftUI' for the User Interface.
+And make sure to select 'SwiftUI' for the User Interface and 'UIKit App Delegate' for the lifecycle.

 Step 2: Set up the Stream Chat dependency